 Almost all the routes are demanding and have a lot of steep stairs to overcome.
 The easiest trail of them all – Via Dell’Amore (Path of Love), from Manarola to Riomaggiore – is currently closed except for the first 200m (Manarola side).

 You don’t need to be a fitness guru – I’m certainly not – but let’s say couch potatoes can struggle here.
 You definitely need to have a minimum level of fitness.
 Crowds of tourists and hot weather in summer can make things harder.

 There are dozens of paths connecting the five villages and the nearby mountains.
 The main paths connecting directly the towns next to the sea are the most commonly used by tourists AND ARE PAID (see below).

 Cinque Terre Hiking Trails Map

-Always check the latest status of the hiking trails.
+When hiking in Cinque Terre, always check the latest status of the hiking trails.
 Some of the paths may temporarily close for renovations due to erosion.
-As of summer 2018, the whole blue path section between Corniglia and Riomaggiore is closed.
+For instance, the whole blue path section between Corniglia and Riomaggiore is closed until 2021.

 Quick hiking guide in Cinque Terre

 - Hiking trails are PAID.